-xi.
-As per records given for E waste by PO, it is explained that all the quantity of E waste generated is stored separately in a designated area at site and is being refurbished and reused and no quantity is left for disposal.
+- 12. As per records given for E waste by PO, it is explained that all the quantity of E waste generated is stored separately in a designated area at site and is being refurbished and reused and no quantity is left for disposal.
 With respect to Hazardous waste, no quantity is generated as of now.
-So, PO states that as of now there are no contracts for Ewaste or hazardous waste.
-For future waste generation, PO stated the procedure followed by them for Ewaste and hazardous waste in the PSF.

-xiii.
-For our project, generally security contract is only for one year and being renewed every year (contracts are confidential), so this is treated as short term, for crosschecking the data provided, few photographs of the registers are enclosed in the similar way it is maintained and can be crosschecked during issuance with site records.

-xvi.
-As per the latest LOA all the legal owners have authorised SEI Arushi Private Limited & Greenko Energies Private Limited as the project owners, who will act behalf of others.
+So, PO states that as of now there are no contracts for E waste or hazardous waste.
+For future waste generation, PO stated the procedure followed by them for E waste and hazardous waste in the PSF. - 13.
+During the implementation of the project shankapur, there are no mandatory regulations or guidelines for ground water usage/approval. - 14.
+For our project, generally security contract is only for one year and being renewed every year (contracts are confidential), so this is treated as short term, for crosschecking the data provided, few photographs of the registers are enclosed in the similar way it is maintained and can be crosschecked during issuance with site records. - 26.
+As per the latest LOA all the legal owners have authorised SEI Arushi Private Limited & Greenko Energies Private Limited as the project owners, who will act behalf of others

-The justification and the supporting documents provided by the PO are deemed acceptable to the project verification team.
-Hence, this CL is closed.
+The justification provided by the PO and the provided supporting documents are acceptable to the assessment team and hence, this CL is closed.